vrandezo/lambda-cli/README.md

 - .version: Version number of the lambda CLI
 - .language: show or set the natural language
 - .tokens: tokenizes the input
+- .delabel: turns the input labels into ZIDs
 - .ast: shows the parsed call
 - .evaluate: switches the evaluator on or off
 - .raw: displays the raw result from the evaluator